devsecopsbiz/cookbook/README.md

     Now we'll be using an alternative way to setup our CI build, leveraging a YAML file.

-    6. Navigate to the `owasp-zap-vsts` repo, and drag and drop the `azure-pipelines.yml` file, located on the Lab contents you've downloaded, under *~/files/OWASP*
+    6. Navigate to the `owasp-zap-vsts-extension` repo, and drag and drop the `azure-pipelines.yml` file, located on the Lab contents you've downloaded, under *~/files/OWASP*

 ## Create Release Pipeline